localdevices/libre360/provisioning/setup_pi.md

 *TODO: photo of Ardusimple with header soldered onto PPS pin and connected to an appropriate Pi GPIO pin*

-### Setting up NTP for a server and client device on the local network
+## Setting up NTP for a server and client device on the local network

-For some reason, it seems necessary to issue a bunch of NTP configuration commands as root (not just as a user with sudo privileges).
-I'd like to figure out why this is before I script this install.

-#### On all devices
+### On all devices

 Raspberry Pi OS comes with a lightweight version of NTP client called systemc-timesyncd.
 We want the full NTP service.
 Set it up with ```sudo apt install ntp```.